glouppe/info8010-deep-learning/lecture4.md

 class: middle

-In the case of models pre-trained on ImageNet, transferred/fine-tuned networks usually works even when the input images for the new task are not photographs of objects or animals, such as biomedical images, satellite images or paintings.
+In the case of models pre-trained on ImageNet, transferred/fine-tuned networks usually work even when the input images for the new task are not photographs of objects or animals, such as biomedical images, satellite images or paintings.

 .center.width-70[![](figures/lec4/fine-tuning-results.png)]